irfansha/SQval/README.md

     python3 main.py -h

 main options:
-    --status [0/1] 0 is UNSAT and 1 is SAT, needed to be specified for interactive play
+    --status [sat/unsat], needed to be specified for interactive play

     --player [random/user] random generates random assignments as an opponent, for user we can input the assignments